fitdistr.RdMaximum-likelihood fitting of univariate distributions, allowing parameters to be held fixed if desired.

 distributions the closed-form MLEs (and exact standard errors) are

-should not be supplied.
+used, and start should not be supplied.

 For all other distributions, direct optimization of the log-likelihood

-is performed using optim
+is performed using optim.
+The estimated standard

 errors are taken from the observed information matrix, calculated by a